mursisoy/qsw/README.md

 # QSW Viewer

 📅 A minimalist, full-screen viewer of the current Quarter, Sprint, and Week.
 Designed for dashboards, Agile boards, or personal use.
+Sprints are calculated as six-week blocks within each quarter.

 ## 🔗 Live Example